madebybo/mr.bo-co/site/content/work/lookbook.md

 ## storyboard

 We created several user stories to relive the experience one might go through when shopping on mobile web.
 The illustration below offers a glimpse of what it looked like.
-These user stories provide valuable context in designing for such experiences.
+These user stories provided valuable context in designing for such experiences.

 <div><img src="/work/lookbook/lookbook-storyboard.jpg"></div>